 Brow Lift Dr Cruises Philosophy

-Dr. Cruise's Brow Lift Philosophy
+Joseph T Cruise, MD's Brow Lift Philosophy

 Aging affects the eyebrows more than other parts of the face.
 It creates an old and tired appearance to the upper eye region.
 Often, patients come to me requesting upper eyelid cosmetic surgery when what they really need is a brow lift.
 I think the above test that elevates the lateral part of your eyebrow is an excellent test to determine if you would benefit from a brow lift.